 Can you believe that it's almost time to start decorating for the Holidays?
 This year I'm going to share a series of ideas to create Simple (but super fun) Holidays.
 The older I get the more I believe that simplicity is best, especially with a house full of kids and busy schedules.
 However, even though I am in love with simplicity- I love our home to feel festive for the season.
 I am always looking for the right balance between the two.
 Today I want to share one of the simplest but most favorite ideas I used last year, my whimsical floating witch hats.

-I didn't always decorate for Halloween, I actually just got into it a year or so ago.
+Talking about myself, I didn't always decorate for Halloween, I actually just got into it a year or so ago.
 Skulls, witches, and cob webs aren't really my thing-- but a couple years ago I started adding a few things here and there.
 I don't do scary- I like to do whimsical Halloween decor instead.
 It keeps things light hearted and fun.
 It was surprising to me how much joy Halloween decor brought to my children-- I was hooked.
 As an interior designer, I love pretty spaces- but when creating a home I think it's important to bring a dose of playful into it for your family.

 If sticking some plastic bats, and cobwebs will make your children's childhood home more memorable.
 Do it.
 Creating a beautiful but equally magical home for my family is why I am so passionate about home design and projects after all.